EPFL-LCN/neuronaldynamics-exercises/doc/exercises/spatial-working-memory.rst

 Exercise: Spontanous bump formation
 -----------------------------------
-We study the structure and activity of the following network. **TODO** Change figure.
+We study the structure and activity of the following network.

 .. figure:: exc_images/WorkingMemory_NetworkStructure.png
     :align: center
+    :width: 65%

     Network structure.
-Look at Figure `18.4 <http://neuronaldynamics.epfl.ch/online/Ch18.S1.html>`_ in chapter 18.1 to see how the excitatory population is spatially arranged on a ring and has a specific connectivity profile. **Todo change figure**
+Look at Figure `18.4 in chapter 18.1 <http://neuronaldynamics.epfl.ch/online/Ch18.S1.html>`_ to see how the excitatory population is spatially arranged on a ring and has a specific connectivity profile.

 Question: External poisson population